veit/jupyter-tutorial/docs/web/dashboards/voila/templating.rst

         ])
     ])

-:doc:`bqplot_vuetify_example`. könnt ihr nutzen mit:
+You can use :doc:`bqplot_vuetify_example` with:

 .. code-block:: console

     $ pipenv run voila --template vuetify-default bqplot_vuetify_example.ipynb

-Anschließend öffnet sich euer Standardbrowser mit der URL ``http://localhost:8866/`` und zeigt euch die Plots im Responsive Material Design.
+Then your standard browser will open the URL ``http://localhost:8866/`` and show you the plots in Responsive Material Design.

-Beispiel für Voilà-vuetify mit der Monitorauflösung eines Laptop MDPI-Screen:
+Example for Voilà-vuetify with the monitor resolution of a laptop MDPI screen:

 .. image:: voila-vuetify-laptop.png
    :scale: 53%

-Beispiel für Voilà-vuetify mit der Monitorauflösung eine iPhone X:
+Example for Voilà-vuetify with the monitor resolution of an iPhone X:

 .. image:: voila-vuetify-iphone.png
    :scale: 53%